 Q: What do I need to bring with me?

 If you are tent camping, you will need your tent, sleeping pad, sleeping bag, pillow, etc. You should also bring a towel, clothing for both Hot and Cold weather (the temperature drops quite a bit at night).
 And, whatever instruments (or dancing shoes) you would like to use for the duration of camp.
+We do rent basic camps for $20 + a $20 deposit and will have a few cheap air mattresses for sale in the camp store.

 Also, the Blackpot Festival always falls around Halloween and people wear costumes on Saturday of the fest.
 So, you may want to throw a costume in your suitcase, too!